mrvn/onemq/README.md

  encryption and multicasting on top.

- The design uses a multi-process approach running a messaging kernel, written in ocaml, as seperate process while communicating with the application with a single socket.
+ The design uses a multi-process approach running a messaging kernel, written in ocaml, as separate process while communicating with the application with a single socket.
 This keeps the messaging kernel language independent of the applications language with only a small glue module in the application to simplify talking to the kernel.